 Prep Your Meals:

-Spend a few hours on the weekend doing some batch prep for your meals
+Spend time on the weekend doing some batch prep for your meals:

 Chop all of your vegetables together